mayank8893/SQL_Projects/Easy_SQL_project_on_CIA_factbook/README.md

 9) Which countries will add the most people to their population in thee next year?
 10) Which countries have the highest migration rate?

-Please see the cia_factbook_sql.txt to all the exhaustive queries.
-Overall, this was a very easy project using SQL.
+Please see the cia_factbook_sql.pdf to all the exhaustive queries.
+Overall, this was a very easy project using SQL and done on BigQuery platform.